maisam2004/dental_clinic/dentalhealthyclinic/README2.md

 While fully functional, this site primarily serves as an educational project to demonstrate web development skills.

+Link to the deployed site can be found [Here](https://healtydentalclinic-8f35f633fd68.herokuapp.com/)

 ## Showcase

 <img src="static/different_screen.jpg" alt="homepage_wirefram" width="940" />

 ### Strategy

+ Healthy Dental Clinic aims to offer an easy-to-navigate online platform for patients to access dental services.
+Given the increasing demand for online healthcare services, this platform provides flexible and convenient options for booking appointments, accessing dental care information, and managing patient profiles.

 * **Target Audience:** Individuals and families seeking dental care services.
 * **Goals:** Provide a user-friendly platform for patients to: